openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Additional wallet metadata parameters MAY be defined and used, as described in [@!RFC8414].
-The verifier MUST ignore any unrecognized parameters.
+The Verifier MUST ignore any unrecognized parameters.

 ## Obtaining Wallet's Metadata